rahulpandita/itrackhelper/README.md

 # itrackhelper README

-THis extension takes the snapshot of the content sof active editor window every 100ms and stores them in snapshots folder.
+This extension takes a snapshot of the contents of the active editor-window every 100ms and stores them in snapshots folder.

 ## Features